-It is such a humbling honor to return to PUSD and have the opportunity to take the reins at Raymond S. Kellis High School as the new principal.
-My focus is that Raymond S. Kellis High School will continue to rise to those challenges and thrive so much so that it is an educational experience that is sought out by families throughout the state.
-For me, it starts with the 3 C's: Connections, Communication, and Consistency.
+Our formula for success starts with the 3 C's: Connections, Communication, and Consistency.
 For any educational environment to be successful administrators, teachers, parents, students, classified staff, and community members all need to build connections.
 We need a culture where we are invested in each other and show that we truly care and are there to support all.
 Communication is crucial in providing clarity in purpose and vision.
 We must be on the same page so that you, our RSK students, will leave our school and be able to adapt and succeed in all that you are faced with in the real world.
-Finally, consistency in our messaging, procedures and performance must occur daily to allow us to achieve our goals for you, our students.
-Again, I am honored to be here and Cougar Pride...
+Consistency in our messaging, procedures and performance must occur daily to allow us to achieve our goals for you, our students.
+Those 3 C's combined with all of us embodying our Cougar Pride Values will create path for our students to become amazing well rounded adults.
+Again, I am honored to be here and as always, Cougar Pride...
 Is it in you?
 Own it!!
-Have a wonderful day!